mattermost/docs/source/developer/webhooks-outgoing.rst

 Mattermost supports webhooks to easily integrate external applications into the server.

 Use outgoing webhooks to post automated responses to posts made by your users.
-Outgoing webhooks will send an HTTP POST request to a web service, and process a response back to Mattermost, when a message matches one or both of the following conditions:
+Outgoing webhooks will send an HTTP POST request to a web service and process a response back to Mattermost when a message matches one or both of the following conditions:

  - It is posted in a specified channel
  - The first word matches or starts with one of the defined trigger words, such as ``gif``